kkthxbye-code/csgo_bugs/panorama_mitm_xss/README.md

 ### Fixed on 07-05-2019
 *https://github.com/SteamDatabase/GameTracking-CSGO/commit/2174089a01d9289fa62e098d142ac77f49667408*

 *They fixed it by changing the URL to https and not eval'ing unsafe input.
-Still plenty of entrypoints.*
+Still plenty of entrypoints though.*

 ---